-For any state, the ability to influence the actions of other actors is an essential component of exercising power.
-In terms of monetary policy, states can leverage their economic strength to enhance their currency’s role within financial markets, international trade, and central-bank reserves.
+A country’s currency can be a powerful tool for exerting global economic influence.
+Governments can leverage their economic strength to enhance their currency’s role within financial markets, international trade, and central-bank reserves.
 The greater role a country’s currency plays in these international arenas, the greater its autonomy and influence.
 By maintaining autonomy over the Renminbi (RMB), China can directly manage key economic variables, including its currency’s nominal exchange rate.

 China’s rapid economic rise has left its economic welfare increasingly intertwined with that of other countries.
-China has boasted a trade surplus with the United States since 1985, which has contributed to the United States’ current account deficit.
-Additionally, China holds large amounts of U.S. and other foreign securities as part of its strategy to manage the RMB’s value.
-Europe’s trade deficit with China more than doubled in real terms between 2002 and 2006, sparking concern over China’s exchange-rate policy across the continent.
+China has boasted a trade surplus with the United States since 1985, which has contributed to the US’ current account deficit.
+Additionally, China holds large amounts of US and other foreign securities as part of its strategy to manage the RMB’s value.
+The EU’s trade deficit with China more than doubled in real terms between 2002 and 2006, and reached a record high of €184.8 billion in 2018, sparking concern over China’s exchange rate policy across the continent.

 If China wants to have a dynamic domestic financial system it has to move forward toward having a more market-oriented exchange rate regime as well.

 -Daniel H. Rosen

-Instead, trade flows are primarily influenced by the market-determined real effective exchange rate.
-The real exchange rate is adjusted for differing levels of prices across borders, and therefore reflects the market forces of comparative advantage.
+Instead, trade flows are primarily influenced by the market-determined real effective exchange rate, which is adjusted for differing levels of prices across borders, and therefore reflects the market forces of comparative advantage.
 Real exchange rates are also more stable than nominal exchange rates in the long run.
 In short, real exchange rates are more important than nominal exchange rates for determining the relative values of currencies.

 How do countries manage their nominal exchange rate?

 Each exchange-rate regime has its benefits and drawbacks.
 Floating exchange rates allow countries to easily adjust to economic shocks, but are vulnerable to large value fluctuations that can harm investors.
 Fixed exchange rates generally promote lower levels of inflation and stable trade and investment, but can distort the true value of a currency and incentivize short-term speculation.

-Over the past couple of decades, China has frequently modified the RMB’s exchange-rate regime.
-From 1994 to 2005, China maintained a strict peg between the RMB and the U.S. dollar.
-The peg was utilized to promote a stable trade and investment environment, as the peg prevented large swings in the currency’s value.
-In 2005, China placed the RMB on a managed peg system, which tied the RMB to a basket of international currencies and allowed small amounts of appreciation.
-As a result of this system, from 2005 through mid-2013 the RMB appreciated 34 percent on a nominal basis with the dollar.
+Over the past couple of decades, China has frequently modified the RMB’s exchange rate regime.
+Beginning in 1994, China placed a strict peg between the RMB and the US dollar, which promoted a more predictable trade and investment environment in China by preventing large swings in the currency’s value.
+In 2005, China placed the RMB on a managed peg system, tying the RMB to a basket of international currencies which allowed for small amounts of appreciation.
+As a result, from 2005 through mid-2013 the RMB appreciated 34 percent on a nominal basis with the dollar.

 What are the effects of China’s currency policy for China?

-Before RMB Inclusion
+|SDR Composition, Before and After RMB Inclusion

-To complement China’s RMB internationalization, China’s leaders have taken steps to open the country’s capital account.
-By doing so, however, China has put downward pressure on the RMB’s value as Chinese individuals and companies seize the opportunity to move more assets abroad (and thus into foreign currencies).
+To complement China’s RMB internationalization, China’s leaders have taken steps to strengthen it for the domestic market by opening the country’s capital account.
+By doing so, however, China has allowed capital outflows to put downward pressure on the RMB’s value as Chinese individuals and companies seize the opportunity to move more assets abroad (and thus into foreign currencies).
 This presents the PBOC with a significant management challenge.
 When the RMB is seen as weak, international traders tend to predict greater devaluation, further fueling capital outflows.